 Hey Friend, what have you done with your grief after your friend died?
 What is the process of grieving for friends and families after a loved one dies? in what ways have you mourned your loved ones death?
 How do family and friends grieve the loss of their loved ones?

-I have so far mainly focused on the bereaved, also known as either the primary mourner or chief mourner.
+I have so far mainly focused on the bereaved, also known as either the primary mourner or main bereaved person.
 I have spent some time sharing my thoughts and emotions from the perspective of the bereaved with the hope my journey encourages and gives permission to anyone grieving the loss of their loved one to engage in the grieving process.

 For this post, I’ll like to share my thoughts on encouraging siblings and the support network of friends and families to engage in the grieving process following the death of their loved one.

 Usually, when the death of a loved one occurs, the natural tendency is to focus on those directly affected.
 Close friends and family go into survival mode and deliver support.
 They tend to part their own grief and mainly focus attention on the bereaved spouse or bereaved parents.

 I am not suggesting that this isn’t the right thing to do.
 In fact, those directly affected must receive the care, love and support needed to help them re-enter life.
 I know this because I have benefited from the sacrificial and generous support of others who were also grieving.
 These grievers could experience delayed grief if they don’t process their own grief.

 In relation to this, there is a question that has been running through my mind, just like a toddler escaping bath time; “does the support networks of family and friends grieve the death of a loved one?”